ignite/cli/docs/docs/guide/05-scavenge/01-hunt.md

 # Scavenger hunt game

+> This tutorial has been updated to work with Ignite CLI v0.25.2.

 In this tutorial, you will build a blockchain for a scavenger hunt game and learn how to: